All Creatures Great and Small season 2 is now coming to the US after already airing in the UK.

 On Christmas Day James decided to head home, but upon reaching a crossroads he suddenly decided to head back.
 When James arrived, he found out that Helen didn’t go through with the wedding.

-All Creatures Great and Small returns to Channel 5 on Thursday 16th September at 9pm (see our TV guide for full listings).
+All Creatures Great and Small is currently on Channel 5 (see our TV guide for full listings).

 Get the latest updates, reviews and unmissable series to watch and more!